wangyan6783/tips-mod-3-js-checksum-nyc-web-080618/README.md

 In this example, the spreadsheet's checksum would be `6 + 3 + 7 = 16`.

-Create a function to find the checksup of the following.
+Create a function to find the checksum of the following.

 ```js
 var data = [